WilmerEC/WilmerEC/README.md

 I'm currently broadening my soft & graphics skills in order to one day build game engines along with a team of equally passionate people!
 If you ever want to collab, don't hesitate to reach me at:

+wilmerenriqc@outlook.com

-wilmerenriqc@outlook.com with your name, field of work/study, and project idea.
+...with your name, field of work/study, and project idea.